Huasrius/ChessClock/README.md

 # ChessClock

-the app can be downloader over the following link:
+The app can be downloaded over the following link:

 https://huasrius.github.io/ChessClock/